Vancouver Canucks: Return to the playoffs (2008–2010)

-After Nonis was fired and replaced with former player agent Mike Gillis in April 2008, longtime Canucks captain Markus Naslund, as well as Brendan Morrison, were let go via free agency.
+After Nonis was fired and replaced with former player agent Mike Gillis in April 2008, longtime Canucks captain Markus Näslund, as well as Brendan Morrison, were let go via free agency.
 Also in the off-season, on May 29, 2008, the Canucks lost defensive prospect Luc Bourdon to a fatal motorcycle crash near his hometown of Shippagan, New Brunswick.

 Roberto Luongo during the 2008–09 season, with a C visible on his goaltender mask denoting his captaincy.
 He was named captain of the Canucks in September 2008.

-With Naslund's departure, Gillis announced on September 30, 2008, that Roberto Luongo had been named team captain, marking the first time since Bill Durnan of the Montreal Canadiens in 1947–48 that a goaltender had been named the captain of an NHL team.
+With Näslund's departure, Gillis announced on September 30, 2008, that Roberto Luongo had been named team captain, marking the first time since Bill Durnan of the Montreal Canadiens in 1947–48 that a goaltender had been named the captain of an NHL team.
 During the ensuing season, the Canucks retired their second jersey number in team history, hanging Linden's number 16 beside Smyl's number 12 in a pre-game ceremony on December 17, 2008.
 Later that month, the Canucks acquired unrestricted free agent Mats Sundin.
 The arrival of the former Toronto Maple Leafs captain and 500-goal scorer in the NHL came with high expectations.
 However, Sundin scored below his usual pace and retired in the subsequent off-season.
 The team finished the regular season with another Northwest Division title and the third seed in the Western Conference.
 In the 2009 playoffs, the Canucks swept their first round series against the sixth-seeded St. Louis Blues (the first four-game sweep in franchise history), but were defeated in six games by the fourth-seeded Chicago Blackhawks in the second round.